On sufficient conditions for spanning structures in dense graphs: Proof of the applications

-\emph{Case 2: $r > k$}.
-By \cref{thm:main-bandwidth} it suffices to show that $(G, \cH)$ is a $\mu'$-proto-robust zero-free $k$-partite Hamilton framework.
-Let $G' \subseteq G$ be a $\mu'$-approximation of $G$, and let $\cH' = \cH \cap K_k(G')$.
-We need to show that $\cH$ is tightly connected, has a perfect fractional matching and contains a $(k+1)$-clique.
+\begin{claim} If $r > k$, then $(G, \cH)$ is a $\mu'$-proto-robust zero-free $k$-uniform Hamilton framework. \end{claim} \begin{proof} Let $G' \subseteq G$ be a $\mu'$-approximation of $G$, and let $\cH' = \cH \cap K_k(G')$.
+It follows from \cref{lemma:multipartite-matching} that $\cH'$ has a perfect fractional matching.
+It remains to show that $\cH'$ is tightly connected and contains a $(k+1)$-clique.